Shopventory tracks costs over time by "Lot"

 To do this, navigate to the Advanced tab in your Settings pages and launch the task:

-Note: An Item without a quantity in stock cannot have a lot cost, since by definition there is no lot to which a cost can be applied.
-These Items will say "Not Set" even if a default cost is in place.
+Note: A product without a quantity in stock cannot have a lot cost, since by definition there is no lot to which a cost can be applied.
+These products will say "Not Set" even if a default cost is in place.